xikvak3/xikvak_pdf/README.md

 ## ⚠️ Disclaimer

-XIKVAK PDF is an independent project and is not affiliated with, endorsed by, or sponsored by Adobe, Google, or any other document software vendor.
+XIKVAK PDF is an independent project and is not affiliated with, endorsed by, or sponsored by Adobe, Google, or any other document software vendor.-

-## 📄 License

-*Add your chosen license here (e.g. MIT, Apache 2.0, or "All rights reserved") before publishing.*

----

 <div align="center">Made with care</div>